swift-server/swift-aws-lambda-runtime/Examples/ServiceLifecycle/README.md

 2. **SSL/TLS Security**: Connections to RDS use SSL/TLS with full certificate verification using region-specific RDS root certificates.

-3. **Timeout Protection**: A custom timeout mechanism prevents the function from hanging when the database is unreachable (addresses PostgresNIO issue #489).
+3. **Timeout Protection**: A custom timeout mechanism prevents the function from freezing when the database is unreachable (addresses PostgresNIO issue #489).

 4. **Structured Response**: Returns a JSON array of `User` objects, making it suitable for API integration.